-With the explosive rise of the compact SUV on our city streets it is easy to forget that the first 4x4’s were actually designed for tackling challenging terrain.
+With the explosive rise of the compact SUV on our city streets, it is easy to forget that the first 4×4’s were designed for tackling challenging terrain.

-With that in mind, we thought we’d take a look at the best 4x4 cars for an off-road adventure.
+With that in mind, we thought we’d take a look at the best 4×4 cars for an off-road adventure.
 So buckle up and prepare for a truly unique experience.

 It tackles ascents and descents admirably, allowing you to traverse hilly or mountainous terrain with as much effort as it takes to drive to the local shops – i.e. it is a complete breeze.
-The high-ground clearance ensures it is entirely capable scrambling on the roughest and most rugged terrain.
+The high-ground clearance ensures it is entirely capable of scrambling on the roughest and most rugged terrain.
 While the outlandishly rugged Rubicon spec comes with whopping 33-inch tyres.
-Plus thanks to strong axle tubes, larger brakes and rugged steel skid plates you can travel further than you ever thought possible.
+Plus, thanks to strong axle tubes, larger brakes and steel skid plates, you can travel further than you ever thought possible.

-In addition, an advanced traction system enables you to handle some of the harshest and most unpredictable conditions.
-With precision steering and a tight turning radius mean you can adapt to changes in directions and unexpected turns.
+Also, an advanced traction system enables you to handle some of the harshest and most unpredictable conditions.
+Precision steering and a tight turning radius mean you can adapt to changes in directions and unexpected turns.

 With the Jeep Wrangler, it is possible to tackle bodies of water with absolute confidence.
 This is because the air intake is positioned high in the engine compartment, the electrical connections are sealed against moisture and the body opening close tightly.

 Plus, for a truly immersive off-road experience, you can remove the windows and doors to let the great outdoors in.